 - Reading the Riots: Investigating England's Summer of Disorder Guardian online.

-- SentiStrength is used to classify Olympic tweets with the results put up in lights on the EDF Energy London Eye.
+- SentiStrength classified London Olympics tweets with the results put up in lights on the EDF Energy London Eye.

 - Time Magazine: Want to Light Up the London Eye?
 Just Tweet That the Olympics Are 'Totes Amazeballs', July 27, 2012.